prakharmrsl/easypcceo.github.io/pages/streaming-webcam/streaming-webcam.md

 If you're going to display your facecam on the full screen, you'll want to go for a 1080p webcam.
 Higher resolution is never a bad thing!

-## Streaming Webcams Frequently Asked Questions (FAQ)

 ## How to Use a Streaming Webcam with OBS

-This video will teach you how to configure a webcam with OBS, a popular streaming client.

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/X1BYw_Ah-bk?start=40" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

+*This video will teach you how to configure a webcam with OBS, a popular streaming client.*

 ## Conclusion

 Live streaming is growing ever more popular these days – no wonder you want to start streaming yourself!

-Viewers enjoy streams with facecams more than streams without, probably because they feel more of a connection with the streamer if they can see them.
+Viewers enjoy streams with [facecams](https://www.reddit.com/r/Twitch/comments/7jivh3/how_important_is_having_a_facecam_while_streaming/){: target="_blank"} more than streams without, probably because they feel more of a connection with the streamer if they can see them.
 After all, live interaction is one of the best parts of a stream.

 If you want to start streaming, including a facecam is crucial.
 However, cameras can be expensive.
 As long as you keep your facecam in the corner of your stream's screen, a 1080p webcam (or even a 720p webcam) will do the job.